 One usually refers to a porterhouse as an exceptionally fine cut of steak.
-That allusion is certainly the correct reference point to this month’s Platinum Wine Club selection, the Porterhouse 2013 Cabernet Sauvignon from Porterhouse Winery.
+That allusion is certainly the correct reference point to this month’s Gold Wine Club selections, the Porterhouse 2018 Lodi Cabernet Sauvignon and 2019 Arroyo Seco Chardonnay.

-“Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California,” recalled owner Adam Comartin during a recent interview.
-“When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses so I wanted to honor them with the name of our winery.”
+“Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California,” owner Adam Comartin recently recalled.
+“When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses, so I wanted to honor them with the name of our winery.”

-Comartin and his wife Jennifer traveled to Australia after graduation in 2004 to experience the wonders of Australian viticulture just outside the country’s heralded Barossa Valley.
-He was introduced to the Grenache varietal and made a decision to one day make the finest Grenache in the entire world.
+Adam Comartin first fell in love with wine while backpacking through Europe as a teenager.
+When he returned home to California, he earned a degree in Viticulture and Enology from UC Davis.
+He and his wife Jennifer also ventured to Australia where they lived in the city of Adelaide, outside the Barossa Valley for some time.
+It was here that Adam was introduced to the Grenache varietal and he made a decision to one day make the finest Grenache in the entire world.

 “While I was working at Testarossa in 2006, I actually started making small amounts of wine under the aegis of Comartin Cellars,” explained Adam Comartin.
 “One of our most successful wines was our Porterhouse Reserve Blend.
 It became a hit with the drinking public and we decided to give it a name of its own.”